The Limestone University Library on Limestone’s main campus is available to all members of the College community for

-The AJ Eastwood library is open to Limestone College students, faculty and staff as well as the general public.
+The AJ Eastwood library is open to Limestone University students, faculty and staff as well as the general public.

 The AJ Eastwood Library is committed to maintaining an environment conducive to study and research.
 The Library expects users to conduct themselves in a manner that is respectful of other library users, staff, materials, and facilities.

 The AJ Eastwood Library does not permit disruptive behavior.
 Examples of disruptive behavior include but are not limited to:

 Failure to comply with these guidelines, when inappropriate behavior is brought to your attention, may result in our requesting that you to leave the Library premises immediately.